-Minnesota's All Payer Claims Database (APCD)
+Minnesota's All Payer Claims Database

-While the APCD was originally limited to support Minnesota’s Provider Peer Grouping (PPG) initiative, the 2014 Legislature recognized the importance of using Minnesota’s APCD as a tool to address other key questions to inform health care delivery system reform.
+While the MN APCD was originally limited to support Minnesota’s Provider Peer Grouping (PPG) initiative, the 2014 Legislature recognized the importance of using MN APCD as a tool to address other key questions to inform health care delivery system reform.
 MDH was authorized to perform relevant analyses about variation of cost, quality, utilization and disease burden, in addition to using the data for certain evaluation activities.

 - Evaluation of the performance of the Health Care Homes program;